dduneau/website/content/project/Lyme_disease/index.md

 ---
-title: Lyme disease in seabirds
+title: 07-Lyme disease in seabirds
 summary: Lyme disease is a major threat in many countries.
 The bacteria responsible for it is mainly transmitted by ticks feeding on mammals.
 We studied the role of seabirds as reservoir.

 tags: ["Lyme_disease","Former"]